-An entry vehicle configuration was selected consistent with the CEV design chosen by NASA's Exploration Systems Architecture Study8.
-In particular, the vehicle's shape is based on the Apollo Command Module with a 5.5 meter base diameter.
+The entry vehicle was sized so as to reflect the CEV design chosen by NASA's Exploration Systems Architecture Study8.
+In particular, the vehicle's shape is approximately a scaled up version of the Apollo Command Module with a 5.5 meter base diameter.
 Other major dimensions are outlined in Figure 2.
 The nose radius was linearly scaled as well from an Apollo value of 4.6 meters to a new value of 6.4 meters.
-Lastly, the mass of the crewed entry vehicle was kept fixed at 9500 kg, the ESAS-estimated mass of the lunar variant of the CEV.
-Subsequent analyses examining a cargo variant of the CEV kept the vehicle dimensions the same, but varied the entry mass from 2000 kg to 9000 kg.
+Lastly, the mass of the entry vehicle was kept fixed at 9500 kg, the estimated mass of the lunar variant of the CEV.

-Though many ballute mission profiles have been previously studied, a majority focus on three distinct ballute configurations, shown in Figure 3.
+Though many mission profiles using ballutes have been previously envisioned, a majority focus on three distinct ballute configurations, shown in Figure 3.
 The trailing torus design consists of an inflated ring that is attached to the entry vehicle by a series of tethers.
-The trailing sphere is of a similar nature, though replaces the torus shape with a simple sphere.
-The clamped torus does away with tethers and instead attaches the torus to the entry vehicle with a conical frustum that fully encloses the CEV.
+The trailing sphere is of a similar nature, though replaces the torus shape with a much simpler sphere.
+The clamped torus does away with tethers entirely and instead attaches the torus to the entry vehicle with a conical frustum that fully encloses the CEV.